AG-Aanya-Gupta/AG-Aanya-Gupta.github.io/_posts/2025-05-16-roughdraft.md

 My hypothesis was indeed proved: significant, inverse, negative relationship exists between social media usage during breaks and subsequent motivation to study.
 However, I wanted to create an intervention that could be used in place of social media.
 Hence, I did some brainstorming, and I settled on **The Social Intervention.**

 The Social Intervention is a website that I created using HTML and Javascript which students can use during their study breaks in place of other negative applications.
 The website includes a 5-minute timer and guided, relaxing animations that I drew by hand.
-The website can be found by clicking the folloing link:
+The website can be found by clicking the following link:

 [The Social Intervention](https://ag-aanya-gupta.github.io/social.intervention/index.html)